Atari Karts: Gameplay

 Atari Karts is a kart racing game similar to Super Mario Kart featuring single-player and multiplayer modes, where the main goal is to finish a race ahead of other racers controlled by the computer and other players.
 Before each race, a traffic light will appear to start countdown and the race begins when the light turns green.
 The players take control of one of seven characters available at the start of the game, each with differing capabilities, and drive karts around tracks from a third-person perspective behind the player's kart.
 When selecting a character, another player can join at any given time.
-Unlike Super Mario Kart, there are no time trial or battle modes present.
 Among the roster of racers, Bentley Bear from Crystal Castles (1983) is a playable character.
 The players can access an options menu where various settings can be changed such as controls and the type of terrain display when racing.
-The game features support for the ProController.

 The players race against computer-controlled characters in three cups consisting of multiple tracks over four difficulty levels.
 The player can access the "Miracle Race" challenge by winning all of the three cups at the selected difficulty level of challenge, but only the easiest difficulty is initially available.
 In the Miracle Race, one or two players race against one of four boss characters and when defeated, they become playable characters.
-There are eleven selectable characters in total.
+There are 11 playable characters in total.
 As with Super Mario Kart, each cup consists of five-lap races and each one takes place on a distinct track, with more being unlocked on higher difficulties but in order to continue through a cup, a fourth or higher position must be achieved in each race.
 If a player finishes in fifth to eighth position, they are "ranked out" and the race must be replayed at the cost of one of a limited number of lives until a placing of fourth or above is earned.

-During gameplay, power-ups placed at predetermined points in the tracks as tiles can be obtained and these give special abilities to a player's kart if the vehicle passes over them and can be used to gain an advantage.
-These power-ups can either benefit or harm those who have picked them up, ranging from a rabbit icon that give players a speed boost for a few seconds to a red icon that reverse the vehicle's controls for brief period of time as well.
-On two-player races, a green icon that reverse the opponent's controls is the only offensive power-up available on the game.
-If the player has no lives when they rank out, the game is over, though players can pick up a heart icon that is placed on a fixed spot on the track to gain an extra live.
+During the gameplay, there are power-ups placed at predetermined points in the tracks as tiles.
+These power-ups give special abilities that can either benefit or harm a player's kart if the vehicle passes over them.
+Some of the power-ups include a rabbit icon that give players a speed boost for a few seconds, as well as a red icon that reverses the vehicle's controls for brief period of time.
+During two-player races, a green icon that reverses the opponent's controls is the only offensive power-up available on the game.
+If the player has no lives when they rank out, the game is over, though players can pick up a heart icon placed in a fixed spot of the track for an extra life.
+The game features support for the ProController.